 - Do not use cell phones or other electronic devices while driving.
 Calls or texting is prohibited.

-- Drive no faster than the posted speed limit or 65 mph, whichever is lower.
+- Drive no faster than the posted speed limit and at a safe speed during inclement weather

 - Follow all traffic safety laws.